 He Descended Into Hell

 But what about the phrase in the Apostle’s Creed “he descended into hell?”
 The word used for hell means not the inferno of the damned (Gehenna), but the abode of the dead known as Sheol, Hades, or Limbo.
 The meaning of this is simple– he really experienced the separation of his soul from his body.
 It was no drill.
 He really died.
 For us.
 For me.
 It was love to the bitter end.

 So Jesus is the conquering hero, not a passive scapegoat.
 His free gift of unconquerable love is what makes atonement for our sins.
+In him, broken humanity that had walked away from God walks back to Him in perfect humility.
 And the Father rushes out to meet him in love, clothing him (and us) with the resurrection.

 The passion, then, is all about love.
-For God so loved the world that he sent his only Son who would lay down his life for not only his friends, but even for his enemies.
+For God so loved the world that he sent his only Son who would lay down his life for not only his friends, but even for his enemies (John 3:16).

-This article on the atonement, the prodigal son, the loving Father, and the Passover lamb is offered as a reflection on the readings for the 4th Sunday of Lent, cycle C (Joshua 5:9-12; 2 Corinthians 5:17-21; Luke 15: 11-32)
+This article on the atonement, the prodigal son, the loving Father, and the Passover lamb is a reflection on the readings for the fourth (4th) Sunday of Lent, cycle C (Joshua 5:9-12; 2 Corinthians 5:17-21; Luke 15: 11-32)